-Grade 7-8 Questions for Group Discussion
+Questions for Discussion

-- 1. At the beginning of the video, Ali and Jacob discuss the idea that real camping involves danger and risk, so backyard camping 'doesn't count'.
+1. At the beginning of the video, Ali and Jacob discuss the idea that real camping involves danger and risk, so backyard camping 'doesn't count'.
 Why do you think teenagers often seek out activities that involve risk?
-What are some examples of risky behaviours in which adolescents participate with little regard for those risks? - 2.
-Jacob says to Ali near the beginning of the film, "There's still so much you don't know about me."
-What things do you think Ali could have known about Jacob that might have prevented the tragedy? - 3.
-Ali says she thinks Mia's new boyfriend Aiden is trying to impress Mia. - In what ways does Aiden try to do this?
-Why do you think Mia 'buys in'? - What are some examples of adolescent behaviour that, in your experience you've seen others exhibit in order to impress each other? - Are there times that you are not impressed at all, but actually feel totally unimpressed? - 4.
-Jacob says to Ali that the camping spot is probably just a "drinking hole."
-What is a "drinking hole?"
-Why do teenagers frequent drinking holes?
-Do you know of any drinking holes in the area in which you live?
-What is the real problem with kids hanging out at a drinking hole? - 5.
-At one point Mia says that if the camping spot is on the mushroom farm, "It's over".
-Yet she never asks Aiden that question.
-Why is that?
-If they had gotten to the campsite and she realized it was on the mushroom farm, do you think she would have stayed? - 6.
-In spite of Jacob drinking beer and smoking dope, he does and says several things that indicate deep down he is actually quite a responsible teenager.
-What are these indicators? - 7.
-Aiden does and says several things that indicate he is irresponsible.
-What were these indicators? - 8.
-Why do you think Jacob got into the car to go to find the others when he had been drinking beer and had smoked marijuana? (think about his panicked reaction to the phone glitching out) Do you think he even considered the fact that he might be impaired?
-Do you think his intentions should alleviate him from some of his responsibility?
-Why or why not? - 9.
-Who do you believe is most responsible for the crash, and why?
-What level of responsibility does each of the characters have?
+What are some examples of risky behaviours in which adolescents participate?
+Why do you think teenagers often have such little regard for those risks?

+2. Jacob says to Ali near the beginning of the film, "There's still so much you don't know about me."
+Identify this literary technique.
+What things do you think Ali could have known about Jacob that might have prevented the tragedy?

+3. Ali says she thinks Mia's new boyfriend Aiden is trying to impress Mia.

+- In what ways does Aiden try to do this? - What are some examples of adolescent behaviour you've seen others exhibit in order to impress each other? - Identify some examples of times that you are not impressed at all, but actually feel totally unimpressed? - How might recognizing this behaviour change the decisions you make in the future? - Since Ali recognizes Aiden is trying to impress Mia, why do you think she goes along with the whole idea of camping out?

+4. Jacob says to Ali that the camping spot is probably just a "drinking hole."
+What is a "drinking hole" and why do teenagers frequent drinking holes?
+Do you know of any teenage "drinking holes" in the area in which you live?
+What is the real problem with kids hanging out at a "drinking hole?"

+5. At one point Mia says that if the camping spot is on the mushroom farm, "It's over", yet she never asks Aiden that question.
+Why?
+Do you think if they had gotten to the campsite Mia would have stayed?
+Why or why not?

+6. Despite Jacob drinking beer and smoking dope, he does and says several things that indicate that he is usually a responsible teenager.
+What are these indicators?
+Discuss the irony of the fact that Jacob was truly trying to be responsible, to ensure Ali's safety, yet his good intentions resulted in tragedy.

+7. Aiden does and says several things that indicate he is irresponsible.
+What were these indicators?
+What flags have you seen with your friends that should have warned you the decisions being made were unwise?

+8. Why do you think Jacob panicked and got into the car to go to find the others?
+Do you think he even considered the fact that he might be impaired?
+Do you think his good intentions should alleviate him of some of the responsibility?

+9. Are there ever mitigating circumstances that could excuse or make acceptable, a person driving while impaired?
+Explain your thoughts.

+10. What degree of responsibility for the fatal crash do you believe each of the teen's bears?
 Are there any characters who bear no responsibility?
+Other than the four teenagers, who else should accept some degree of responsibility?

-Is there anyone else who bears some responsibility?
-Explain. - 10.
-How did peer pressure affect the final outcome?
+11. How did peer pressure affect the outcome?
 Who pressured whom, and how did they do it?
-Explain how each of the characters succumbed to peer pressure.
-(Remember: peer pressure is not always outward teasing, taunting, or daring another person to do something)
+Explain how and why each of the characters succumbed to peer pressure.
+Remember that peer pressure is not always overt taunting, teasing, or daring someone to do something.